 Salaries vary according to a number of factors, including location, the size of the business and product type.
 Store turnover may also have a bearing on salary, rewarding good performance.
 Some companies offer attractive benefits like retail discount, a company car and private healthcare.

 Income figures are intended as a guide only.

-Retail buyers are often presented with very tight deadlines and as a result working hours frequently extend beyond 9am to 5pm.
+You'll often have to meet very tight deadlines and as a result working hours will frequently extend beyond 9am to 5pm.

 What to expect

-- Buyers have frequent contact with wholesalers, manufacturers and suppliers in the course of their work.
+- You'll have frequent contact with wholesalers, manufacturers and suppliers.

 - Most buyers are based in the organisation's head office.
 The majority of these are in London or the South East, although opportunities may exist in other parts of the UK.

 - Travel to attend trade shows may be required occasionally, as well as visits to suppliers in the UK and overseas.

 Although this area of work is open to all graduates, a degree in retail or business can equip you with a greater commercial awareness and therefore increase your chances of getting a job.
 Graduate programmes are open to those with a 2:2 or above.

 In certain buying areas, such as fashion, employers may look for a relevant degree subject or a demonstrable interest and commitment to this particular area of retailing.

 Relevant HNDs and foundation degrees may be accepted by some employers, particularly if a candidate has practical experience to offer.

 It's sometimes possible to work your way up to a buying position without higher education qualifications.
 The level of competition is fierce, however, and there are few vacancies that offer direct entry into buying.

 When applying for jobs find out as much as you can about the company and the products they sell as part of your interview preparation.
 Read trade journals, such as:

 You'll need to show evidence of the following: